balena-io/docs/pages/learn/manage/actions.md

 ### Transfer Fleet Ownership

 Fleets with all their associated devices, releases and members can be transferred to any other balenaCloud [organization][organization].
+Upon transfer, your fleet ID and UUID will remain the same, fleet history will be maintained, and you will be able to roll back to a prior release.

 Fleet transfers are between a **source** and a **target** organization.
+If you are transferring a **source** fleet from a [paid plan to a free plan](https://www.balena.io/pricing/) and your fleet exceeds the device limit, your fleet will be frozen until a plan is purchased for the **target** organization.

 Only organization [administrators][administrator] can initiate and complete fleet transfers.
 You must coordinate with one of the receiving organization's administrators to perform the following actions: